microsoft/MPPC23-Power-Apps/lab1/README.md

     ![Screenshot of pac org select confirmation](assets/org-select.png)

-12. To have further confirmation that you have successfully connected to the **Dev** environment, in the terminal type the following command and then press **Enter**:
+1. To have further confirmation that you have successfully connected to the **Dev** environment, in the terminal type the following command and then press **Enter**:

     ```bash
     pac org who
     ```

     This command will return information about the environment that you are connected to.
 You should see the **Dev** environment listed as well as other unique information about the environment including the User email you're connected as.

     ![Screenshot of pac org who confirmation information](assets/org-confirmation.png)

+## Lab 09

 ## Next lab